Cutting edge abstract photography for interior design.

 Trina McKenna, Publisher/Editor-In-Chief, ICON Magazine: “I visited your website and was very impressed with your gorgeous light photographs.
 Some photographers are in a class of their own, and I think you’re one of them.
 Your photographs are truly unique and I can see why corporations and hotels would buy them.”

 Ronni Rose, journalist: “It’s so exciting to see something so fresh.
 You see so many things that are auto pilot, that are just mediocre, that is just getting by.
 And then somebody breaks out of the monotony, the ordinary and does something brilliant like you’re doing.”

 Stephen Perloff, editor, The Photo Review: “Photography has a traditional tie to reality, and partly because of that I think it’s rare that it does abstraction well.
 Yet there’s something quite engaging about your pictures.
 Yes, like Pollock, there are references that we make to ‘reality.’
 But their photographic aspect is only an artifact of their making.
 They are images that stand on their own, floating free of any lens-based expectations.”

-Tamara Cannon, gallery owner: “When Christopher first showed me his images I was immediately drawn to them.
+Tamara Cannon, Owner Gallery Piquel, New Hope: “When Christopher first showed me his images I was immediately drawn to them.
 They have a luminescent, almost 3D quality, unlike anything I had seen before.
 Christopher’s creations are impressive for both their artistic impact as well as for their meticulous method of creation and production.”

 Corinne Pulsinelle, writer: “Christopher Kennedy’s photographs transcend our usual perception of light, the way we see it and how we respond to that experience.
 He uses a camera as a vehicle into a world we cannot perceive with our eyes alone.”